aileenzeng/sidewalk-docker/README.md

 Run the following commands:
 ```
 docker start sidewalk-docker_db_1
-docker exec -it sidewalk-docker_db_1 bash
-root@cc4c527d7e19:/# psql -U sidewalk
+docker exec -it sidewalk-docker_db_1 psql -U sidewalk
 sidewalk=# \! pg_dump -U sidewalk sidewalk -Fc -f dump.sql
 sidewalk=# \q
-exit
 docker cp sidewalk-docker_db_1:/dump.sql /host/path/target/sidewalk.sql
 ```

 Explanation of commands:
-1. Starts the docker containers. (`docker-compose up db` is probably sufficient).
+1. Starts the docker containers. (`docker-compose up -d db` also works).
-2. Enters the bash interactive terminal in the Sidewalk database container.
-3. Enters the postgres terminal (inside the bash terminal) as the Sidewalk user.
+2. Enters the interactive postgres terminal as the Sidewalk user.
-4. Dumps the sidewalk database into a file called `dump.sql` in the root directory of the database container.
+3. Dumps the sidewalk database into a file called `dump.sql` in the root directory of the database container.
-5. Exits the postgres terminal
+4. Exits the postgres terminal
-6. Exits the interactive bash terminal.
-7. Copies `dump.sql` from the Docker container to `sidewalk.sql` on a path on the host machine.
+5. Copies `dump.sql` from the Docker container to `sidewalk.sql` on a path on the host machine.
 EX: `docker cp sidewalk-docker_db_1:/dump.sql ~/Documents/sidewalk.sql` would copy the `dump.sql` to a file called `sidewalk.sql` in the Documents folder.

 ## Current tasks
 1. Streamline the database setup process